Karat Packaging (KRT)

 A public competitor in the disposable foodservice products sector is Pactiv Evergreen (NASDAQ:PTVE) while two prominent private competitors are Dart Container and WinCup.

-A company’s long-term sales performance can indicate its overall quality.
-Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Over the last five years, Karat Packaging grew its sales at an excellent 12.4% compounded annual growth rate.
-Its growth beat the average industrials company and shows its offerings resonate with customers, a helpful starting point for our analysis.
+Reviewing a company’s long-term sales performance reveals insights into its quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Over the last five years, Karat Packaging grew its sales at a solid 10% compounded annual growth rate.
+Its growth beat the average industrials company and shows its offerings resonate with customers.

 We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-Karat Packaging’s recent performance shows its demand has slowed significantly as its annualized revenue growth of 2.1% over the last two years was well below its five-year trend.
+Karat Packaging’s recent performance shows its demand has slowed as its annualized revenue growth of 6.1% over the last two years was below its five-year trend.

-This quarter, Karat Packaging reported year-on-year revenue growth of 8.4%, and its $103.6 million of revenue exceeded Wall Street’s estimates by 1.3%.
-Company management is currently guiding for a 10% year-on-year increase in sales next quarter.
+This quarter, Karat Packaging’s year-on-year revenue growth was 10.4%, and its $124.5 million of revenue was in line with Wall Street’s estimates.
+Company management is currently guiding for a 12% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 9.3% over the next 12 months, an improvement versus the last two years.
-This projection is healthy and implies its newer products and services will catalyze better top-line performance.
+Looking further ahead, sell-side analysts expect revenue to grow 7.4% over the next 12 months, similar to its two-year rate.
+While this projection suggests its newer products and services will spur better top-line performance, it is still below average for the sector.

 6. Gross Margin & Pricing Power

 Karat Packaging’s gross margin is good compared to other industrials businesses and signals it sells differentiated products, not commodities.
-As you can see below, it averaged an impressive 34.4% gross margin over the last five years.
-That means for every $100 in revenue, roughly $34.40 was left to spend on selling, marketing, R&D, and general administrative overhead.
+As you can see below, it averaged an impressive 34.9% gross margin over the last five years.
+Said differently, Karat Packaging paid its suppliers $65.11 for every $100 in revenue.

-Karat Packaging’s gross profit margin came in at 39.3% this quarter, in line with the same quarter last year.
-Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.
+Karat Packaging produced a 34.5% gross profit margin in Q3, marking a 4.1 percentage point decrease from 38.6% in the same quarter last year.
+On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin